BernieMacHub/Milestone-Project-2/TESTING.md

     ***

-## Automated Testing - Code Validation
+## Code Validation

 ### W3 Validator - HTML

 [W3C Validator](https://validator.w3.org/) has been used to ensure the validity of the HTML markup across the project.

-- [Index/Home](documentation/images/w3-index.PNG) - No Errors or warnings.
+- [Index/Home](documentation/images/w3-index.png) - No Errors or warnings.
-- [Game one](documentation/images/w3-game-one.PNG) - No Errors or warnings.
+- [Game one](documentation/images/w3-game-one.png) - No Errors or warnings.
-- [Game two](documentation/images/w3-game-two.PNG) - No Errors or warnings.
+- [Game two](documentation/images/w3-game-two.png) - No Errors or warnings.
-- [Game three](documentation/images/w3-game-three.PNG) - No Errors or warnings.
+- [Game three](documentation/images/w3-game-three.png) - No Errors or warnings.
-- [games](documentation/images/w3-games.PNG) - No Errors or warnings.
+- [games](documentation/images/w3-games.png) - No Errors or warnings.
-- [Contact form](documentation/images/w3-contact-form.PNG) - No Errors or warnings.
+- [Contact form](documentation/images/w3-contact-form.png) - No Errors or warnings.
-- [Contact response](documentation/images/w3-response.PNG) - No Errors or warnings.
+- [Contact response](documentation/images/w3-response.png) - No Errors or warnings.

 ### W3 Jigsaw - CSS

-- [Style CSS](documentation/images/w3-jigsaw-style.PNG) - CSS for All pages.
+- [Style CSS](documentation/images/w3-jigsaw-style.png) - CSS for All pages.
 - No Errors or issues
 - Warnings have been ignored, no impact on website functionality.

-- [Game one CSS](documentation/images/w3-jigsaw-game-one.PNG) - CSS for Game one.
+- [Game one CSS](documentation/images/w3-jigsaw-game-one.png) - CSS for Game one.
 - No Errors or issues
 - Warnings have been ignored, no impact on website functionality.

-- [Game two CSS](documentation/images/w3-jigsaw-game-two.PNG) - CSS for Game two.
+- [Game two CSS](documentation/images/w3-jigsaw-game-two.png) - CSS for Game two.
 - Issue and Resolution.
 - No Errors or issues

-- [Game three CSS](documentation/images/w3-jigsaw-game-three.PNG)  - CSS for Game three.
+- [Game three CSS](documentation/images/w3-jigsaw-game-three.png)  - CSS for Game three.
 - Issue and Resolution.
 - No Errors or issues